sc000ter/sc000ter.github.io/_posts/2019-07-24 Identity part 2.md

 I will attempt to make releases in the Github repo for the entire solution.
 That way, you can download a snapshot of the project at different times, fork the repo, clone it, or whatever you would like to do with it.

 As with anything, I'm sure it won't be perfect and it wouldn't surprise me if I had to blow away the repo and start over.
-But, I'll document all that nonesense here. :)
+But, I'll document all that nonsense here. :)

 Until next time!